 Brigid is joined by her “little” brother, Johnny “Guitar” Reedy, whose physical stature and musical skills belie his age.
-At only thirteen, Johnny has a phenomenal gift for rhythm and possesses extraordinary musical sensibilities.
-Transcending the role of sideman, he has become a full-fledged collaborator with his sister, assisting in arranging music for their Cowboy, Western Swing, Gypsy Jazz, and Blues repertoire.
-Johnny’s passion for music from around the world combined with the Montana traditions he was steeped in makes him an intriguing and inspiring musical partner.
+At only seventeen, Johnny is a multi-instrumentalist with the sensitivity, subtlety and soul of a mature artist.
+Transcending the role of sideman, he has become a full-fledged collaborator, arranging music with Brigid for their Cowboy, Western Swing, Gypsy Jazz, and Blues repertoire.
+Johnny’s passion for music from around the world combined with the Montana traditions he was steeped in make him an intriguing and inspiring musical partner.
 Together, Brigid and Johnny blend exceptional musicianship, sublime sibling harmonies, and a voracious appetite for “good” music, with their love of Montana, Western culture, and deep affection for each other to bring something unique and special to every performance.